Kyriakos Kostoulas

 Source: Yiorgos E. Papadakis’ archive

-Concert at the “Nea Poria” theater, 1973
+Concert at the “Nea Poria” theatre, 1973

-Concert at the “Nea Poria” theater, 1973
+Concert at the “Nea Poria” theatre, 1973

-Themistocles Angelis (violin), Kyriakos Kostoulas (clarinet) Domna Samiou, Stavros Adrianos (oud), Mathios Balabanis (goblet drum)
+Themistocles Angelis (violin), Kyriakos Kostoulas (clarinet), Domna Samiou, Stavros Adrianos (oud), Mathios Balabanis (goblet drum)

 © Domna Samiou Archive

-Concert at the “Nea Poria” theater, 1973
+Concert at the “Nea Poria” theatre, 1973

-Concert at the “Nea Poria” theater, 1973
+Concert at the “Nea Poria” theatre, 1973

-Themistocles Angelis (violin), Kyriakos Kostoulas (clarinet) Domna Samiou
+Themistocles Angelis (violin), Kyriakos Kostoulas (clarinet), Domna Samiou

 © Domna Samiou Archive